-You are required to submit two bound copies of the Master's thesis to the Examinations Office before the deadline.
-In addition, you need to submit your thesis on a digital medium (CD/DVD) for further examination purposes.
-Along with these documents, you have to submit a written declaration of authorship, declaring to be the sole author of the submitted work and that all sources and aids have been indicated as such.
+The Master's thesis must be submitted in electronic form (in .pdf file format) to the Examinations Office by the deadline.
+In addition to the digital version, the submission of printed copies may be requested by the supervisor.
+Along with these documents, you have to submit a written declaration of originality, declaring to be the sole author of the submitted work and that all sources and aids have been indicated as such.
+Additional information can be found at: www.uni-hohenheim.de/en/examinations-office-final-thesis.